 - Google Domains – $12.

-Other costs to start a blog
+Other costs to run a blog

 The cost of starting a blog also depends on what features of the website you are interested in and how custom your design will be.
 Some might be good with plain text, others need to incorporate multimedia and various infographics.
 There are hundreds of free themes on WordPress which are good only for hobby writers.
 They are not very functional and often do not allow even to change the color.